writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Authentication API:** The Authentication API manages access to resources across Rocket Lawyer's APIs, ensuring secure and controlled interactions.

 - **Access Token:** Your backend systems use an Access Token to enable deep integrations with Rocket Lawyer services, such as requesting lists of interviews or binders and obtaining access tokens for specific binders.
+You use the `AccessTokenRequest` endpoint to get the Access Token.
+For more information on how to work with an Access Token, refer to the [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).

 - **Service Token:** Your client applications use a Service Token to activate Rocket Lawyer UX components, enabling users to interact with features such as creating and signing legal documents.
+You use the `ServiceTokenRequest` endpoint to get the Service Token.
+For more information on how to work with Service Token, refer to [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).

-- **UPID (Universal Party ID)**: This is a unique identifier for a party in a document.
+- **UPID (Universal Party ID)**: UPID stands for Universally Unique IDentifier of the Party viewing the document.
 It is used to specify the party in requests related to service tokens.
+For more information on how to work with UPID, please refer to the [RocketDocument Embedded UX Quick Start guide](https://developer.rocketlawyer.com/rocketsign-embedded-ux).

 ### **Identifiers**